Best Volume Indicator: Top Indicators on TradingView to Use in 2025

 Money Flow Index

 MFI has been around for quite a while and earned fame among retail traders who want to focus on oversold or overbought assets.
+The MFI uses the typical price, which is the average of the high, low, and close prices, in its calculations.
 MFI helps them identify moments for trend reversals and generates signals based on its interpretation of the trading volume data.

 MFI is an oscillator that shows users when an asset is being moved too much in a certain direction.
 When something is being sold consistently for a long while, the market becomes oversaturated with low-price offers meaning that a bull run should be somewhere on the horizon simply because retail traders will start jumping on orders and buying everything cheaply boosting trading volumes and prices.